Imjin War: Japan

-At the core of the Japanese military were the samurai, the military caste of Japan who dominated Japanese society.
+The samurai were at the core of the Japanese military.
 The standard samurai weapon by 1592 was the yari, a spear meant to stab, often with a cross-blade that allowed a samurai to pull his opponent from his horse.
 If a samurai wished to cut his opponent rather than stab, the weapons were the ōdachi, an extremely long sword with a huge handle, or the naginata, a polearm with very sharp curved blade.
 The most famous of all the samurai weapons was the katana, a sword described by British military historian Stephen Turnbull as "...the finest edged weapon in the history of warfare".
-Samurai never carried shields, with the katana being used to deflect blows.
+Samurai never carried shields, and in lieu of them, the katana was used to deflect blows.
 By 1592, the armor of the samurai was lamellae made from iron or leather scales tied together which had been modified to include solid plate to help protect the samurai from bullets.
 Samurai on horseback would often dismount when engaged in action, acting as mounted infantry.
 While specialized firearms were used on horseback, most cavalrymen preferred the yari, but its use was limited by the increasing use of firearms by the Koreans and Chinese.
 Samurai engaged in psychological warfare by wearing iron masks into battle with a mustache made of horsehair and a "sinister grin" illustrated.

-Most of the Japanese troops sent into Korea were ashigaru (light infantry), who were usually conscripted peasants armed with yari, tanegashima, or yumi, Japanese bows.
-Unlike the samurai with their expensive suits of armor, ashigaru wore cheap suits of iron armour around their chests.
-Japanese arquebusiers were trained to fight in the European style, with the men trained to fire their guns in formation to create a volley of fire, then to go down on their knees to reload, while the men behind them fired, and the cycle repeated.
+Most of the Japanese troops in Korea were ashigaru light infantry, usually conscripted peasants armed with either yari, tanegashima or bows called yumi.
+Unlike the samurai, ashigaru wore cheap suits of iron armour around their chests.
+Japanese arquebusiers fought in the European style.
+Men trained to fire their guns in formation to create a volley of fire, then to go down on their knees to reload, while the men behind them fired, and the cycle repeated.

-Toyotomi Hideyoshi mobilized his army at Nagoya Castle, located in the old Hizen Province on Kyushu, newly built for the sole purpose of housing the invasion forces and the reserves.
+Hideyoshi mobilized his army at Nagoya Castle, newly built for the sole purpose of housing the invasion forces and the reserves.
 None of the original structures remain, but the castle's ruined foundations survive in the formerly separate town of Chinzei, now part of the city of Karatsu in Saga Prefecture.
-The Japanese used a total of 320,000 troops throughout the entire war.
-Overall, 158,800 soldiers, laborers, and transport troops (of whom a quarter had firearms) spread across nine divisions were prepared to take part in the invasion, with roughly a third of the force being armed fighting units (samurai, their attendants, and ashigaru conscripts), and the remaining two thirds filling a support ion (doctors, priests, secretaries, boatmen, and labourers).
-The last two divisions, with 21,500 between them, were held in reserve on Tsushima Island and Iki Island, respectively.
-One daimyō whose military service quota has been preserved in a written record is Shimazu Yoshihiro, whose contribution consisted of:
+158,800 soldiers, laborers, and transport troops spread across nine divisions were prepared to take part in the invasion.
+Roughly a third of the force consisted of armed fighting units, while the remaining two thirds filled supporting roles.
+Another two divisions, with 21,500 between them, were held in reserve on Tsushima Island and Iki Island.
+The Japanese used a total of 320,000 troops throughout the war.

+One daimyo whose military service quota has been preserved in a written record is Shimazu Yoshihiro, whose contribution consisted of: